-For this adopted budget, we are set to allocate \$82M, the largest Capital Improvement Program (CIP) budget in our history.
-This ambitious budget reflects our commitment to growth, community enhancement, and fiscal responsibility.
+For the proposed amended budget, we are set to allocate \$68.1 million for the Capital Improvement Program (CIP), of which \$40.9 million budgeted for various streets, sewer and stormwater infrastructure improvements.
+This proposed amended budget reflects our commitment to growth, community enhancement, and fiscal responsibility.